Become a Counselor in Wisconsin

 The Wisconsin Statutes and Rules Examination is drawn from applicable state statutes and administrative code chapters specific to professional counseling.
 It is online, un-timed, and administered by the Wisconsin Department of Safety and Professional Services.

-LPCs in Wisconsin can expect to pay the following fees for their license application, renewal, and examination:
+LPCs in Wisconsin can expect to pay the following fees for their license, application and renewal:

 LPC License Application: $165